Coconut Shrimp Curry with Chickpeas is a flavorful, healthful meal. Aromatic spices in a coconut milk sauce creates a luscious dining experience.

 I had never written a cookbook and knew nothing of the process.
-I was skurd.
-I needed comfort.
-I had reached out to a forum of food bloggers, asking if anyone had worked with my publisher, and Nicole responded that she was working with them too!
+I was scared, needed comfort.
+On Facebook, I reached out to a forum of food bloggers, asking if anyone had worked with my publisher, and Nicole responded that she was working with them too!

 Next up on my to-make list is her Roasted Blue Cheese Brussels Sprouts.
 Her Lightened up Apple Crisp is definitely on the agenda this fall…as in right now.

 Nicole includes recipes that incorporate various types of meats, as well as vegetarian, vegan, gluten-free, high fiber, and heart healthy recipes.
 The options are a-plenty.
 And the pictures make you swoon!

 You can purchase her book, Prevention RD’s Everyday Healthy Cooking today and stay tuned for her second book, which is focused on almond flour recipes and will be published in Spring 2014!

 Coconut Shrimp and Chickpea Curry

-- 1.5 cups dry brown basmati rice
+- 1 1.2 cups dry brown basmati rice

 - 1 tablespoon olive oil

-- 1 yellow onion chopped
+- 1 yellow onion, chopped

 - 1 teaspoon black pepper

-- 1 tablespoon fresh ginger minced
+- 1 tablespoon fresh ginger, minced

-- 2 cloves garlic minced
+- 2 cloves garlic, minced